 Dividends: During the first and second quarters of fiscal 2011, the Company paid a regular quarterly dividend in the amount of \$0.075 per Class A and Common share, which dividend was increased to \$0.10 per Class A and Common share for the third and fourth quarters of fiscal 2011.
 Accordingly, the total dividend paid for fiscal 2011 was \$0.35 per share.
-During the first and second quarters of fiscal 2012, the Company paid a regular quarterly dividend in the amount of \$0.10 per Class A and Common share for the third and fourth quarters of fiscal 2011.
-Accordingly, the total dividend paid for fiscal 2011 was \$0.35 per share.
 During the first and second quarters of fiscal 2012, the Company paid a regular quarterly dividend in the amount of \$0.10 per Class A and Common share, which dividend was increased to \$0.125 per Class A and Common share for the third and fourth quarters of fiscal 2012.
 Accordingly, the total dividend paid for fiscal 2012 was \$0.45 per share.
 On July 18, 2012, the Board of Directors declared a cash dividend of \$0.125 per Class A and Common share in respect of the first quarter of fiscal 2013.
 This dividend is payable on September 17, 2012 to shareholders of record on August 31, 2012.
 All dividends have been in compliance with the Company's debt covenants.

-Share purchases: During fiscal 2012, the Company repurchased 475,672 Common shares on the open market at an average price paid per share of \$27.48, for a total cost of approximately \$13.1 million, pursuant to a share buy-back program authorized by the Board of Directors.
+Share purchases: During fiscal 2012, the Company repurchased 475,672 Common shares on the open market at an average price paid per share of \$27.48, for a total cost of approximately \$13.1 million, pursuant to a share buyback program authorized by the Board of Directors.
 During fiscal 2011, the Company repurchased 388,426 Common shares on the open market at an average price paid per share of \$24.98, for a total cost of approximately \$9.7 million, pursuant to a share buy-back program authorized by the Board of Directors.
-During fiscal 2011, the Company completed a large share repurchase program conducted as a modified Dutch auction tender offer.
+In addition, on November 3, 2010, the Company completed a large share repurchase program conducted as a modified Dutch auction tender offer.
 The Company accepted for purchase 5,199,699 of its Common shares at a price of \$30.00 per share for a total cost of \$156.0 million, excluding related fees and expenses.